Azure/azure-powershell/src/Support/Support.Autorest/docs/Update-AzSupportFile.md

 ```

 ## DESCRIPTION
-Creates a new file under a workspace for the specified subscription.
+Creates a new file under a workspace.

 ## EXAMPLES